v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 2. In the Resource requirements grid, select the line where **Requirement type** is **Capability** and **Requirement** is **Assembly**.

 3. Select **Delete**.
-      >!Note A message box will appear to confirm the action.
+      >Note A message box will appear to confirm the action.
 Choose **Yes** to delete the record.

 4. Select **Maintain resource requirements.** This starts the wizard.